The growing influencer marketing landscape

 Massive opportunity championed by brand leaders

-Influencer Marketing Hub projects that total worldwide influencer marketing investment will hit $24 billion in 2024, up 14% over 2023.
+Influencer Marketing Hub projects that total worldwide influencer marketing investment will hit $32.55 billion in 2025, up 35% over 2024.

 Market Size in Billion US Dollars

-A new study conducted by Forrester Consulting surveying 650+ senior marketers mirrors these findings, with 54% of respondents listing influencer marketing as a top three priority investment, with 30% listed it as their number one priority.
+A study conducted by Forrester Consulting surveying 650+ senior marketers mirrors these findings, with 54% of respondents listing influencer marketing as a top three priority investment, with 30% listed it as their number one priority.
 These were the highest figures for any channel or initiative.

-US Influencer Marketing Spending Share, by Platform, 2019-2024
+2025 Influencer Marketing Spending Share, by Platform

 % of total influencer marketing spending